-Looking for a super cheap, super easy decorating idea for Halloween?
-You found it.
-This entire project cost me $.90!!!
-(3 posterboards/$.30 each) These Simple Cardboard Spinning Ghosts are a hit with the kids and make a great statement for a party.
-The hardest part of the project will be to keep your kids from spending all day climbing through the ghosts and making them spin!
+If you are looking for a super cheap, super easy decorating idea for Halloween, then look no further.
+These spooky ghosts only cost me $.90!!!
+(3 posterboards/$.30 each) These simple spinning ghosts were a hit with the kids and made a great statement for our party.
+The hardest part of the project was keeping the kids from spending all day climbing through the ghosts and making them spin!
 In this post, you'll find easy directions for giant ghosts, and free printable templates for mini spinning ghosts.

-Ready to make one?
+Ready to make some?
 Just cut a spiral shape, add a face, hang it up . . . and you're done!

 In case you need just a little more instruction, here goes . . .
 (If you're nervous, don't worry--I've made you a pattern!)

 - For the long ghost, use an entire sheet of poster board.
 For the shorter ghosts, use half sheets of poster board.
 (I made one full-sized ghost and four half-sized ghosts).
-If you can't quite tell how to cut the spiral, I've made you a little pattern (and I do mean little!).
-See the link below to download a letter-size version of the spinning ghost.
+If you can't quite tell how to cut the spiral, I've made you a pattern.
+Click on the link at the end of the post to download a letter-size version of the spinning ghost.
 Print it on card stock and cut it out to give yourself an idea of how to cut the larger cardboard shapes.
-(Plus, it will give you some cute tiny ghosts to hang somewhere else!
+(Bonus--enjoy the cute tiny ghosts to hang somewhere else!
 I hung mine over the kitchen table.)

-- The faces were created by cutting shapes out of black cardstock.
-(For those of you who are a little insecure about your face-cutting skills, I'm including five sets of eyes and mouths in the download (1 large and 4 small faces).
+- Create the faces by cutting shapes out of black card stock.
+(For those of you who are a little insecure about your face-cutting skills, I've included five sets of eyes and mouths in the download (1 large and 4 small faces).

 - To hang the ghosts, punch a hole near the top of the head, off center toward the spiral.
 If you punch the hole directly in the center, the ghosts won't hang quite right.
 Hang with thread or fishing line.